 - 1 tablespoon hydrogen peroxide

-- 30 drops essential oil eucalyptus or peppermint
+- 30 drops essential oil eucalyptus, peppermint, lemon or lavender

-Mix baking soda and citric acid together in a bowl.
+- Mix baking soda and citric acid together in a bowl.
 Slowly drizzle in hydrogen peroxide, mixing as you go.
 Slowly add the essential oil, mixing constantly.
 The mixture will bubble and fizz a little bit but that is OK.
+Another option is to put the wet ingredients into a spray bottle and slowly spray the liquid onto the dry ingredients, while mixing.